pincombe/factom-governance/0_Factom Governance Documents/Doc 001 - Factom Governance.md

 > Efficiency in this document refers to how much we can reduce the cost
 > of running the protocol.
 To the degree we can increase efficiency
 > (reduce costs of running the protocol), we can increase the support of
 > the grant pool.
-As such, the higher an Authority Node's deferment to
+As such, the higher an Authority Node’s deferment to
 > the protocol, the higher its efficiency.
 >
 > **Standing Party**